 Burley Encore X Double Trailer with the Ski Attachment Kit

-I can have the trailer fully assembled in just under five minutes from complete disassembly to fit in my car.
+I can have the trailer fully assembled in just about five minutes; it takes longer than that to get my kids all bundled up!
 My two-year old loves riding in the back and it’s easy to bundle him in super well to keep him warm.
 While I usually use my backcountry skis on groomed cross country tracks, you could also pull it while snowshoeing, fat biking, or for the really ambitious, while actually skate skiing.

 Elan Maxx Blue Skis + Shift EL 4.5 GW Bindings